hanniamed/ArtificialIntelligence/README.md

-# Artificial Intelligence
+# Artificial Intelligence for BME
-This is the folder for assignments and final project of the Artificial Intelligence Course
+This is the repository for assignments and final project of the Artificial Intelligence Course